joshbuchea/HEAD/README.md

 This branch is responsible for the [gethead.info](http://gethead.info/) website.
 We use [Jekyll](https://jekyllrb.com/) to deploy the `README.md` Markdown file through [GitHub Pages](https://pages.github.com/).
 All website related modifications must be directed here.

-You might want to go through the [Jekyll Docs](https://jekyllrb.com/docs/home/) and understand how Jekyll works before working on this branch.
+You may want to go through the [Jekyll Docs](https://jekyllrb.com/docs/home/) and understand how Jekyll works before working on this branch.

 ### Contributors